mcgmed/mcgmed/README.md

 - 👋 Hi, I’m @mcgmed .
 I'm a doctor and
 - 👀 I’m interested in data science.
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning Tensorflow.
 - 💞️ I’m looking to collaborate on medical projects with my colleagues.
 - 📫 How to reach me: mustafacgoktepe@gmail.com